Attendance Policy

 Failure to successfully complete all formalized psychomotor lab skills will result in a failure to meet student clinical learning outcomes for clinical and campus lab, and the student will receive a course failure.

-Students are required to contact their clinical faculty by email or text at least one hour before the scheduled clinical session/data collection begins to report a planned absence.
+Students are required to contact their clinical faculty by email or text at least one hour before the scheduled clinical session/simulation begins to report a planned absence. **See notes below.

-Students are required to be prepared for all clinical sessions/data collections including uniform, name tag, stethoscope, watch with a second hand, PPE and assignments completed in order to safely care for their patients.
+Students are required to be prepared for all clinical sessions/simulations including uniform, name tag, stethoscope, watch with a second hand, PPE and assignments completed in order to safely care for their patients.

 Students who are not in uniform or prepared to safely care for their patients will be dismissed from clinical and expected to leave the clinical unit.
 The student will be marked as absent and will result in documentation by faculty.